4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 widths, we can set our own transfer protocol rates.
 NOR Flash at 100MHz clock, 4-bit wide data path would take about 20ms to transfer a 1MB application image.

 All-in-all, a decent sized application can be running in under 100ms.
+This is vast improvement on default U-Boot settings, which takes about 7 seconds (this can be improved, using Falcon boot and other techniques).

 ### Project status

 This currently works with SD Card or NOR Flash booting.
 It also works with a PMIC system or a discrete LDO system.

-  * Test with all example projects, ensuring they work with this
   * Faster NOR loading (use Quad mode)
   * Faster SDMMC loading (Debug OSD32-BRK speed limit of 16MHz)
   * Add extensive RAM tests (run optionally)
   * Add a driver for EMMC (SDMMC2)
   * Add a driver for UART booting
-  * Reduce binary size by using our own RCC config instead of HAL (9kB)
   * Reduce binary size by using our own SDMMC config instead of HAL (10kB)
-  * Reduce binary size by omitting printf library (9kB)

 ### Using this